nl-design-system/theme-wizard/packages/design-tokens-lint/README.md

 ### Write output to file

 Write output to file instead of stderr/stdout.
 This works for both successful and failed validations.
-In case of success the entire tokens tree is written, including additional NLDS extensions and upgraded tokens that match [the spec](https://www.designtokens.org/tr/2025.10/format/).
+In case of success the entire tokens tree is written, including additional NL Design System extensions and upgraded tokens that match [the Design Tokens JSON format](https://www.designtokens.org/tr/2025.10/format/).
 In case of failure the issues are written to file as JSON.

 ```shell
 design-tokens-lint --out result.json src/tokens.json